 I do a similar run down and Derek tries other trails.
 In the afternoon the mud prevails on the top section of the mountain.
 It’s not a surprise really, weather conditions on a summit can be highly unpredictable or, highly adventurous.
 I have a few setbacks on Skyline and Tee Trees but I don’t let the struggle overcome me, back on the bike (a little sore) I’m sliding and spraying mud all over the place.
 I take a steady pace down, not willing to push it.

 Rather than cycle across the hill on Midline, I descend into Dial it Down, a blue graded flowing trail.
 The berms on this trail are epic to me and there are so many of them.
 I steadily descend, though I imagine you could whip down.
-This trail rattles me and I think it’s a combination of the set backs and my endurance fading a little.
+This trail rattles me and I think it’s a combination of the set backs and my endurance fading a little as the sun begins to set.
 I’m finding it a struggle to maintain strong arms.

 The rest of the weekend turns into a routine of ride, eat and drink coffee/beer, sleep and repeat.
 We both define this as living the good life.